How are you managing the reputation of your company?

 Find someone creative.
 And PR managers need to have strong research skills.

-They’ll use tools, as I previously discussed, to find out what people are saying about your business.
+They’ll use tools, as we previously discussed, to find out what people are saying about your business.
 Then they’ll leverage that feedback to benefit your company.

 The majority of businesses believe it’s hard to find new employees with the skills required to build and protect the reputation and credibility of their companies.